qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 additional size in map units.
 This allows for the check to be more robust for small changes in the borders of allowed gaps.

-When *allowed gaps* are enabled, an additional fix *Add Allowed Gap" for detected gap errors is available.
+When *allowed gaps* are enabled, an additional fix *Add Allowed Gap* for detected gap errors is available.
 If this fix is applied for a gap, a new polygon with the shape of the gap will be added to the *allowed gaps layer*.